-Love the sun but hate the idea of getting skin cancer?
+Love the sun but don’t want to risk skin cancer?
 Check out these 5 fantastic wearables that work with you to stay safe.

-It can feel amazing to soak in summer’s rays and catch some heat.
+It can feel amazing to soak in the summer sun and catch some heat.
 You get to stock up on vitamin D and feel the warmth of our big ball of fire flow through your veins.
 Worrying about sun damage though, can really bring the fiesta to a halt.

 For a precise solution to protecting yourself in the sun, check out these 5 wearables that allow you track your UV exposure, get some color, and stay safe.

 Made by Netmo, the June bracelet uses sensors to measure your current rate of UV exposure in the sun.
 You’ll look like you’re sporting some bling with this tech piece, so if style is your guide, this is for you.

 June connects to an app on your smartphone which sends out notifications to remind you of when it’s time to reapply your sunscreen and what level of protection to use.
 It’s all based on your skin type and information that you input when getting started.

 Reviewers say June works well, the only drawback is that it isn’t waterproof.